Nictiz/HL7-mappings/ada_2_fhir/ketenzorg/3.0.2/beschikbaarstellen/README.txt

 ===Release Notes===
 2020-04-20 -
 * HL7-123 Normalize-space() on Address, Name and Contact parts.
-FHIR does not allow leading or trailing spaces 2020-04-09 -
+FHIR does not allow leading or trailing spaces
+* HL7-123 NarrativeGenerator will use div instead of br tags to avoid conversion to JSON issues in some reference frameworks 2020-04-09 -
 * MM-1056 Improved display on codes in AllergyIntolerance.category and .criticality.
 The previous fix introduced an error which is now fixed
 2020-04-07 -